mkmat/CODE-GPSD-3D/README.md

 ## Installation

-Download GPSD-3D.tar and unpack it in a new directory named GPSD-3D:
+Create a new directory named GPSD-3D.
+Download GPSD-3D.tar.gz to the new directory GPSD-3D and unpack it via

     gunzip GPSD-3D.tar.gz; tar -x GPSD-3D.tar;